Yande-ol/42-libft/README.md

 ---

 ## Why Libft Matters
-1. Foces you to understand C inside-out(memory, pointers, allocation)
+1. Foces you to understand C inside-out(memory, pointers, allocation).
-2. gives you a realiable toolbox you will use in every future projects
+2. gives you a realiable toolbox you will use in every future projects.
-3. Trains you to write clean, reusable, and efficient code
+3. Trains you to write clean, reusable, and efficient code.